Drug Testing in the Australian Capital Territory

 Drug screening tests for culpable driving

 A police officer can require you to take a drug screening test if they reasonably suspect you of committing the criminal offence of culpable driving.
-Similar to the above cases, you can be required to remain in a particular place for up to 30 minutes to take the drug screening test, and you should comply with the police officers’ directions or you might commit a criminal offence.
+You can be required to remain in a particular place for up to 30 minutes to take the drug screening test, and you should comply with the police officers’ directions or you might commit a criminal offence.

 Taking an oral fluid analysis

-You will commit a criminal offence in the Australian Capital Territory if you refuse to provide an oral fluid sample for the purposes of the above tests, unless there are medical grounds why you could not give a sample.
+You will commit a criminal offence in the ACT if you refuse to provide an oral fluid sample for the purposes of the above tests, unless there are medical reasons that you could not give a sample.
 You will also commit a criminal offence if you do not follow the directions of the police officer administering the test.
-It is also a separate offence if you refuse to undergo a drug screening test.
-For each of these offences, the maximum penalty is a fine of 30 penalty units, and you may also face a period of imprisonment.
+It is also an offence to refuse to undergo a drug screening test.
+For each of these offences, the maximum penalty is a fine of 30 penalty units.